New York may be first to legalize

-BUFFALO, N.Y. -- There is growing support in Albany for New York to become the first state in the nation to legalize the use of a so-called "textalyzer", in order to combat the growing problem of distracted driving.
+BUFFALO, N.Y. -- There is growing support in Albany for New York to become the first state in the nation to legalize the use of a so-called "textalyzer" machine in order to combat the growing problem of distracted driving.

+As many as 10,000 Americans were killed last year in crashes involving a distracted driver, according to the National Safety Council.

-State Senator Mike Ranzenhofer, a Republican from Amherst, is a co-sponsor of the bill.
-He told 2 On Your Side he believes it could pass in the legislature before the end of this session next month.
+State Senator Mike Ranzenhofer, a Republican from Amherst, is a co-sponsor of the bill to legalize the "textalyzer".
+He told 2 On Your Side he believes the measure could pass in the legislature before the end of this session next month.

 "If the device was trolling through your information, I would not be in support of it," Ranzenhofer said.

-Instead, the device, he claims, would only determine whether or not a phone was in use at the time of a crash.
+Instead, he claims the device would only determine whether or not a phone was in use at the time of a crash.

 Defense attorney Barry Covert, a 2 On Your Side legal analyst, said the proposal would violate the U.S. Constitution in addition to state protections against unreasonable searches and seizures.